 - Completed CIU Form 1 — Application for Citizenship by Investment (main applicant)

-Document Authentication Requirements
+Document Certification Requirements

 Eligibility Requirements for Antigua and Barbuda Citizenship